andickinson/andickinson.github.io/_posts/2021-03-06-enumerating-smb.md

 ### What operating system version is running?

-The os version is also defined under the same section.
+The OS version is also defined under the same section.

 > Answer: **6.1**